 Guttate psoriasis is the second most common form of psoriasis.
-It appears, often suddenly, as many small, red (though it can appear closer to purple or brown in darker skin), scaly, droplet-shaped bumps, usually covering the trunk, arms, and legs, though they can appear anywhere.
+It appears, often suddenly, as many small, red (though it can appear closer to purple or brown in darker skin, or a deeper red), scaly, droplet-shaped bumps, usually covering the trunk, arms, and legs, though they can appear anywhere.
 Guttate psoriasis lesions — known as “papules” — are not as thick as lesions from plaque psoriasis.
 It is possible to have both types at the same time.

 Guttate psoriasis is usually diagnosed in children or young adults, and can be genetic — if someone in your family has it, you may develop it too.
 It is frequently triggered by strep throat, or other infections.
 Anti-malarial medicines and beta-blockers have also been cited as triggers.